 And a very long and ponderous Marva sitting on 24 February, 1997:

-NEW January 2016!
 Now we make a big jump to 2004 and the relative finesse of digital video.
 While working on The Songs of Khayal in Bombay, we met from time to time,played a rag or two and ate Chinese food.
 I think I said already, somewhere above, that in retrospect, I can see that my sittings with Dhruba were among the finest—the most refined—talim I ever had.
-He pulled me to a higher level of sensitivity, of aesthetic engagement with rags, of technical precision.
+He pulled me to a higher level of sensitivity, of aesthetic engagement with rags, and of technical precision.
 But I was busy with my research and learning singing, and I didn't work much on sarangi in those days.
 And looking back, this feels like a profound tragedy.

 First a sitting on February 4th, 2004 at Dhruba's flat in Juhu, Bombay.
 We worked on Kalashri, a rag popularised by Amir Khan.
 Dhruba expands what is barely more than a single bandish in the mainstream imagination—into a deep and powerful melodic matrix.